 - Sunday: Closed

 headspace Bentleigh is operated by Alfred Health.
-All headspace services are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, South East Melbourne PHN.

 GPs can help with any physical health issues as well as issues related to sexual health, drug or alcohol use, relationship problems or feeling down or upset.
 Your centre may have a GP on site or links to one locally.

 Workers either on site or linked to the centre who can assist you with any alcohol or other drug concern.

 A headspace early intervention program to improve the lives of young people, and their families, who are affected by psychosis.

 Centres have a range of programs and activities for young people.
 Just ask your centre what they have on.

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.

 Sexual health screenings on site or links to local services.